 Members can submit, manage, and pay for listings easily using the built-in listing system.
 The theme additionally includes a lead capture system to provide extra value to your members/clients.

 The theme is responsive, and comes with multiple color scheme options.
 A few bonuses are bundled in, too, like the useful InfoBar Plugin and a selection of PSD promotional banners to assist you in your marketing efforts.

 This is a simple, straight-forward theme and a good choice if you don’t want to spend time fooling around with page builders and giant options panels.
 Install it, promote it, and make money!
 It’s that easy, right?
 Sure!More Info/Download

-This rather lovely theme is one of the best selling WordPress directory themes out there, with almost 4000 happy customers and a strong 4.5 star rating (based on over 300 reviews).
+This rather lovely theme is one of the best selling WordPress directory themes out there, with almost 4000 customers.

-Like most themes on this list, it’s got all the bells & whistles you’re going to need to build your city guide or directory, like Google maps and Geolocation support, a front-end admin for submitting and managing listings, and PayPal integration.
+Like most themes on this list, it’s got the basics you need to build your city guide or directory, like Google maps and Geolocation support, a front-end admin for submitting and managing listings, and PayPal integration.
 The interactive AJAX search means users won’t be left hanging when filtering listings and sorting results.

 Site owners can, without much fuss, set up payment plans and fees to squeeze money out of poor local business men, or they can take advantage of the pre-made advertising spaces to earn money from Adsense or other Ad networks.